jinghanzhang1998/RATT/README.md

 ## Prerequisites

-* Python packages can be installed with `pip install -r requirements.txt`
+* If you need to run `example_creative_writing.py`, the Python packages can be installed via `pip install -r requirements.txt`.
+If you need to run `example_creative_writing_offline.ipynb`, please install the dependencies directly using the commands provided in the .ipynb file.

 ### Please obtain the following part or all API keys according to your needs.